Regularization of relative holonomic D-modules: Technical Lemmas

-\end{lemma} \begin{proof} The proof is now simpler than that of Lemma B.3 of \cite{KK} since we dispose of the notion of microsupport and of its properties (\cf \cite[Chap.V]{KS1}).
+is an isomorphism. \end{lemma} \begin{proof} The proof is now simpler than that of Lemma B.3 of \cite{KK} since we dispose of the notion of microsupport and of its properties (\cf \cite[Chap.V]{KS1}).
 It is sufficient to check the isomorphism locally.
-In view of Lemma \ref{L100} we may assume that $F$ belongs to $\textbf{P}$, i.e. $F=\C_{U\times S}\otimes p^{-1}\shh$ for some open relatively compact subanalytic susbet of $X$ and some complex $\shh$ of $\sho_S$-modules with bounded coherent cohomology.
-Then, by coherency, we may reduce to $\shh=\sho_S$.
+Furthermore, arguing by induction on the length of $F$, we may assume that $F$ is in degree zero, that is, $F$ is an $S$-$\R$-constructible sheaf.